embedpj/MQTT-Kubernetes/README.md

 ***testing ok***

 ## Kubernetes testing
-Started one instance of MQTT worker2 (VM2)
-Shut down the worker2 (VM2)
+Started one instance of MQTT.
+Placed on worker2 (VM2) decided by kuberenetes Shut down the worker2 (VM2).
 Kuberenetes restarted the pod on worker1 (VM1) that was available.

 ![image](https://github.com/embedpj/MQTT-Kubernetes/assets/14286200/6c9ef01a-2bd9-4366-8095-af804db59bbf)